google/mono_repo.dart/mono_repo/README.md

-  generate    Generates the CI configuration for child packages. presubmit   Run the CI presubmits locally. pub         Runs the `pub` command with the provided arguments across all packages. travis      (Deprecated, use `generate`) Configure Travis-CI for child packages.
+  generate    Generates the CI configuration for child packages. presubmit   Run the CI presubmits locally. pub         Runs the `pub` command with the provided arguments across all packages.

 Run "mono_repo help <command>" for more information about a command.
 ```